mistzzt/RegionTrigger/README.md

 - `regiontrigger.bypass.projban` -- *Use banned projectiles in regions.*
 - `regiontrigger.bypass.itemban` -- *Use banned items in regions.*
 - `regiontrigger.bypass.tempgroup` -- *Player won't be switched to tempgroup.*
-- `regiontrigger.bypass.pvp` -- *Player will be able to toggle his PvP status.*
+- `regiontrigger.bypass.pvp` -- *Players will be able to toggle their PvP status.*
-- `regiontrigger.bypass.nopvp` -- *Player will be able to toggle his PvP status.*
+- `regiontrigger.bypass.nopvp` -- *Players will be able to toggle their PvP status.*
 - `regiontrigger.bypass.private` -- *Enters private regions.*
+- `regiontrigger.bypass.tempperm` -- *Skip temp permissions in region.*

 ## Available events now:
 - `EnterMsg` - *Sends player a specific message when entering regions.*